Sheinxy/Advent-Of-Code/2025/writeups/Day12/README.md

 So, this year was quite different from usual eh?
 Only 12 days.

-I don't mind that much, though I feel like we've kind of lose the "Advent" part of the "Advent of Code".
+I don't mind that much, though I feel like we've kind of lost the "Advent" part of the "Advent of Code".

 Maybe releasing puzzles every other day would have been better?
 I don't know.